tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 You can now [test your installation](#test-the-tensorflow-installation) within the Docker container.

 ## Test the TensorFlow installation

 ### (Optional, Linux) Enable GPU Support

-If you installed the GPU version of TensorFlow, you must also install the Cuda Toolkit 7.0 and CUDNN 6.5 V2.
+If you installed the GPU version of TensorFlow, you must also install the Cuda Toolkit 7.0 and cuDNN v2.
 Please see [Cuda installation](#optional-install-cuda-gpus-on-linux).

 You also need to set the `LD_LIBRARY_PATH` and `CUDA_HOME` environment variables.
 Consider adding the commands below to your `~/.bash_profile`.
 These